realworldocaml/book/book/testing/README.md

 Quickcheck's decision to put much larger weight on special cases is what allowed us to discover this unexpected behavior.
-Note that in this case, it's not really a bug that we've uncovered, it's just that the property that we thought would should hold can't in practice.
+Note that in this case, it's not really a bug that we've uncovered, it's just that the property that we thought would hold can't in practice.
 But either way, Quickcheck helped us understand the behavior of our code better.

 ### Handling complex types